 SAPIEN Productivity Pack 2018Whether you are working with PowerShell, VBScript, Jscript, C++, C#, SQL or HTML, and no matter if you are on a 32-bit or 64-bit platform, our Productivity Pack tools work for you.

-These software utilities belong to an ever growing collection of useful tools for system administrators, developers and DevOps.
-These tools are completely free to our software customers with an active subscription.
-All you need to do is install the software and claim your free Productivity Pack license key from your SAPIEN account page.
+These software utilities belong to a collection of useful tools for system administrators, developers and DevOps.
+These tools were completely free to our software customers with an active subscription.

-Click any software title below to learn more and/or download a specific product.
+Click any software title below to learn more about a specific product.

 Work with PowerShell?
 PowerRegEx allows you to export your expression for PowerShell use.